Is It true that Open Source can’t be beautiful? (Redesigning Planio’s Redmine)

 Design styles like rounded corners, big buttons, skeuomorphism or flat design come and go.
 And there is a reason why they exist and they all have their time.
 But I think it's wrong to say "Redmine is ugly" just because its style isn't like the current state-of-the-art.
 It's an almost 10 year old project now, and still mainly a non profit effort by only a handful of contributors.

 So when we set out to redesign our hosted Redmine for our Planio customers, our premise was to do it without rewriting the views, without starting from scratch and without overturning existing concepts.
 In fact, we built on the UI foundations that are core to Redmine and only build a Redmine theme merely – with few exceptions.
 One that also remains fully upstream compatible with new changes coming in Redmine.

 Without further ado, here's an account by our designer Nadine Roßa on how this went down:

 I hope you'll like it and we all at Planio are very interested to hear your comments.

 RE: Is It true that Open Source can’t be beautiful?
-(Redesigning Planio’s Redmine) - Added by Christian Schnabl 11 months ago
+(Redesigning Planio’s Redmine) - Added by Christian Schnabl about 1 year ago

 looks like this entry is from a while back, but i just wanted to say that this is really nice.